OData/WebApi/_posts/2015-04-28-03-03-attrribute-routing.md

 For the above request Uri, `id` in the function will have `1`, `2` and `301` value.

-However, for the following request Uri can't match to `GetCityOfACustomer()':
+However, for the following request Uri, it can't match to `GetCityOfACustomer()':
 {% highlight csharp %}
 ~/odata/Customers
 ~/odata/Customers(1)/Address